asia-pacific-energy-research-centre/Energy-Model/EGEDA/README.md

 - removed summary rows at bottom of each sheet
 - removed miscellaneous calculations in row AP

+This file is used by *CleanEGEDAdata.py*

 #### 2.results
-*TidyEGEDA.csv* - EGEDA data after processing using *MakeEGEDATidy.py*.
+*TidyEGEDA.csv* - EGEDA data after processing using *CleanEGEDAdata.py*.